Is eating an organic diet important to you?

-2. Buy your grocery store’s private label organic brand.
+2. Buy your grocery store’s private-label organic brand.

 Many stores are focusing on expanding their store brand organic products and improving the quality and packaging.
-The consumer is benefiting with better quality foods and products at competitive prices.
+The consumer is benefiting from better quality foods and products at competitive prices.
 It doesn’t hurt to try the store version of a product; if you don’t like it, go back to the brand name.

 Here is a quick price comparison on a recent grocery trip: